halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 ### Placement Entry

 Placement Entry is used to update information relating to the Job and the Ratesets.
 These areas are;

 - Extending a Contract
 - Updating the Ratesets

+### Extending a Contract

-### Extending a ContractExtending Contracts is performed in Placement Entry.
+Extending Contracts is performed in Placement Entry.
 You will also need to know the Employee/Contractor, the Customer No. and the Job and Job Task No. to update the information successfully.

 To access Placement Entry, go to the following menu: